Anomaly Enforced Gaplessness and Symmetry Fractionalization for $Spin_G$ Symmetries: Anomaly Enforced Gaplessness for Symmetries

 A salient feature of the result of \cite{Cordova:2019bsd,Cordova:2019jqi}, which is reproduced in the previous section, is that all spheres and their products are spin manifolds.
 This means that such constraints are insensitive to $\IZ_2$-valued anomalies of $Spin_G$ symmetries that couple to the spin structure.
 Indeed, many $\IZ_2$-valued anomalies trivially evaluate on the product of spheres due to the fact that they are spin manifolds.

 To be clear, by $Spin_G$-symmetries we mean the following.
-Consider a theory that transforms faithfully under an internal symmetry group $G$.
-In general, we take $G$ to be a product of higher form symmetry groups \eq{ G=G_0\times G_1=G_0\times \left(G^{(0)}\times G^{(1)}\times... \times G^{(n)}\right)~, } where $G^{(p)}$ are $p$-form global symmetries.
-Here we assume that $G_1$ is discrete and that $G_0$ is an additional 0-form global symmetry.
+Consider a $d \geq 4$-dimensional theory that transforms faithfully under an internal symmetry group $G$.
+Here, we take $G$ to be a product of higher form symmetry groups \eq{ G=G_0\times G_1=G_0\times \left(G^{(0)}\times G^{(1)}\right)~, } where we assume that $G_1$ is discrete and that $G_0$ is an additional 0-form global symmetry.

 We refer to $Spin_G$-symmetries as ones with a faithful symmetry group\footnote{It is also interesting to consider the case of higher group and non-invertible global symmetries in which $(-1)^F$ is identified with a component of the general symmetry structure.
 Here we will only focus on the case of higher group global symmetries and leave the more general story for future investigation.} \eq{ G_{\rm total}=\frac{G\times Spin(d)}{\IZ_2}~, } where the $\IZ_2$ acts as $(-1)^F$ in $Spin(d)$ and acts on $G_0\subset G$.
 We call theories where the $\IZ_2$ acts trivially on $G$ as ``bosonic'' and their symmetries as bosonic symmetries.
 Bosonic symmetries are a special case of $Spin_{G_0}$-symmetry with trivial $G_0$ structure: where $G_0$ is the trivial group.